https://en.wikipedia.org/wiki/Polynesian_Triangle

 MANIHIKI , Cook Islands

 This particular model of a Manihiki canoe from the Cook Islands is at the Horniman Museum, London.
-I know of 2 more more models, one at the Scottish Royal Museum and the other at the Peabody Museum, Salem.
+I know of 3 more more models, one at the Scottish Royal Museum, one at the Peabody Museum, Salem and the third at Te Papa Colletions,, NZ.

 Hawaiian canoe